GliderWinchItems/BMS/hw/eagle/bmsbmsBQ/README_pcb.txt

 7. PD2 LD does not appear appropriate!

+Maybe it does, as it is used for BQ wakeup.

-Remove and connect to 10K resistor to PACK.
+(Remove and connect to 10K resistor to PACK.)

 8. Cut 5V/3 (BQ REG1) and route to 5v/1 (linear reg)

+5v needed for heater and dump fets drive.
+FETs wouldn't be used without the processor running, (unless the BQ is set to run autonomously).

-9. Pack pin  viq 10K to top-of-stack.
+9. Pack pin  via 10K to top-of-stack.

 See Datasheet 16.2 typical applications